ballerina-platform/module-ballerina-mcp/ballerina/README.md

 1. The function must be marked `isolated`.
 2. Parameters should be a subtype of `anydata`.
 3. The tool should return a subtype of `anydata|error`.
-4. Tool documentation enhances AI model performance and is highly recommended.
+4. The `@mcp:McpTool` annotation is not required unless you want fine-grained control.
+If the annotation is not provided, the documentation string will be considered as the description.

-#### Step 5: Advanced Service Implementation (Optional)
+#### Step 4: Advanced Service Implementation (Optional)

 For more control over tool management, use the Advanced Service pattern: